 If you know your Disneyland basics, you probably know that there are three Disney-owned on-property hotels in Disneyland.
 The third is Disney’s Paradise Pier Hotel.
 So why have I not included Paradise Pier in this comparison post?

-I have stayed at Paradise Pier since that time, but decided to keep this post as a two way hotel comparison.
+I stayed at Paradise Pier since that time, but decided to keep this post as a two way hotel comparison.
 Why?
 Paradise Pier is just not close to being in the same tier as the other two Disneyland hotels.
 Even before this year, luxury travelers or travelers looking to really have a truly special splurge Disneyland vacation usually decided between the Grand Californian or the Disneyland Hotel.

-Disneyland Hotel vs. Disney’s Grand Californian: The Bottom Line
+Disneyland Hotel vs. Grand Californian: The Bottom Line

 As someone who has happily stayed in both the Grand Californian and the Disneyland Hotel many times, I think most guests will be very happy with both hotels.
 True luxury travelers used to a certainly level of hotel service and amenities as well as fine dining are probably going to be most comfortable at Disney’s Grand Californian.
 Guests on shorter stays may also appreciate its location advantage.

 Disney super-fans, however, are probably going to prefer the Disneyland Hotel with its extra themed touches and Disney history and magic.
 In addition, its less expensive price makes it accessible to that many more families.
-Those factors are what tip my personal scale in favor of the Disneyland Hotel on most trips, but my preferences have definitely evolved over the last several years.
-I imagine they will continue to do so as prices change and hotels get various upgrades and renovations.
+Those factors are what tip my personal scale in favor of the Disneyland Hotel on most trips.
+My preferences have definitely evolved over the last several years as the Grand has become more of a go to for me for one night stays.
+I imagine my preferences will continue to evolve again as prices change and hotels get various upgrades and renovations.

 Headed to Disneyland?
 Check out one of these related articles to help you plan your trip: